Introduction to Online Convex Optimization: Bibliographic Remarks

 \section{Bibliographic Remarks}

-The Multi-Armed Bandit problem has history going back more than fifty years to the work of Robbins \cite{Robbins52}, see the survey of \cite{BubeckC12} for a much more detailed history.
-The non-stochastic MAB problem and the EXP3 algorithm, as well as tight lower bounds were given in the seminal paper of \cite{AueCesFreSch03nonstochastic}.
-The logarithmic gap in attainable regret for non-stochastic MAB was resolved in \cite{AudibertB09}.
+The Multi-Armed Bandit problem has history going back more than fifty years to the work of \citet{Robbins52}, see the survey of \citet{BubeckC12} for a much more detailed history.
+The non-stochastic MAB problem and the EXP3 algorithm, as well as tight lower bounds were given in the seminal paper of \citet{AueCesFreSch03nonstochastic}.
+The logarithmic gap in attainable regret for non-stochastic MAB was resolved in \citep{AudibertB09}.

-Bandit Convex Optimization for the special case of linear cost functions and the flow polytope, was introduced and studied by Awerbuch and Kleinberg \cite{AweKle08} in the context of online routing.
-The full generality BCO setting was introduced by Flaxman, Kalai and McMahan in \cite{FlaxmanKM05}, who gave the first efficient and low-regret algorithm for BCO.
+Bandit Convex Optimization for the special case of linear cost functions and the flow polytope, was introduced and studied by \citet{AweKle08} in the context of online routing.
+The full generality BCO setting was introduced by \citet{FlaxmanKM05}, who gave the first efficient and low-regret algorithm for BCO.
+Tight bounds for BCO were obtained by \citet{bubeck2015bandit} for the one dimensional case, via an inefficient algorithm by \citet{hazan2016optimal}, and finally with a polynomial time algorithm in \citet{bubeck2017kernel}.

-The special case in which the cost functions are linear, called Bandit Linear Optimization, received significant attention.
-Dani, Kakade and Hayes \cite{DanHayKak07price} gave an optimal regret algorithm up to constants depending on the dimension.
-Abernethy, Hazan and Rakhlin \cite{AbernethyHR08} gave an efficient algorithm and introduced self-concordant barriers to the bandit setting.
-Self-concordant barrier functions were devised in the context of polynomial-time algorithms for convex optimization in the seminal work of Nesterov and Nemirovskii \cite{NesterovNemirovskii94siam}.
+The special case in which the cost functions are linear, called Bandit Linear Optimization, received significant attention. \citet{DanHayKak07price} gave an optimal regret algorithm up to constants depending on the dimension. \citet{AbernethyHR08} gave an efficient algorithm and introduced self-concordant barriers to the bandit setting.
+Self-concordant barrier functions were devised in the context of polynomial-time algorithms for convex optimization in the seminal work of \citet{NesterovNemirovskii94siam}.
+Lower bounds for regret in the bandit linear optimization setting were studied by \cite{shamir2015complexity}.

 In this chapter we have considered the expected regret as a performance metric.
 Significant literature is devoted to high probability guarantees on the regret.
-High probability bounds for the MAB problem were given in \cite{AueCesFreSch03nonstochastic}, and for bandit linear optimization in \cite{AbernethyR09}.
-Other more refined metrics have been recently explored in \cite{DekelTA12} and in the context of adaptive adversaries in \cite{NeuGSA14,YuMa09,EvenDarKaMa09,MannorSh03,YuMaSh09}.
+High probability bounds for the MAB problem were given in \citep{AueCesFreSch03nonstochastic}, and for bandit linear optimization in \citep{AbernethyR09}.
+Other more refined metrics have been recently explored in \citep{DekelTA12} and in the context of adaptive adversaries in \citep{NeuGSA14,YuMa09,EvenDarKaMa09,MannorSh03,YuMaSh09}.